groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-03-22-embed-inline-syntax-error-messages-in-generated-reports-using-groupdocs.assembly-for-java-19.3/index.md

 url: /2019/03/22/embed-inline-syntax-error-messages-in-generated-reports-using-groupdocs.assembly-for-java-19.3/
 author: 'Usman Aziz'
 summary: ''
-tags: ['automated report generation', 'document automation', 'Dynamic Report Generation', 'report generation', 'Report Generation API for Java']
+tags: ['automated report generation', 'document automation', 'Dynamic Report Generation', 'report generation', 'Report Generation API for Java', 'GroupDocs.Assembly for Java', 'GroupDocs.Assembly for Java Releases']
-categories: ['GroupDocs.Assembly for Java', 'GroupDocs.Assembly for Java Releases', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 In the latest version of [GroupDocs.Assembly for Java](https://products.groupdocs.com/assembly/java) we have introduced an exciting feature of Inline Syntax Error Messages.
 Are you thinking about what does make this feature so exciting?
 Well, I am going to answer it in this post.